 “Panelised Construction” is a method of building a shed in the factory rather than at the construction site.

 Because the walls and roof sections are pre-built, these kits are attractive to do-it-yourselfers.
-A study by the Structural Building Components Association showed that a panelised building, compared to a stick built structure, required 37% less man hours to build, also making them attractive to contractors.
+A study by the Structural Building Components Association showed that a panelised building, compared to a stick-built structure, required 37% fewer man-hours to build, also making them attractive to contractors.

 One potential disadvantage of a panelised shed is the package size, which may need to be broken down for carrying to the site or for storage.
 Furthermore, pre-built walls and roof structures are heavier than individual boards, but with a little help, should not be too difficult to handle.
 Although most shed base manufacturers offer a large variety of sizes that should fit most any need, certain limitations may not allow for a “standard” sized shed.